ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 - Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
 - Create a BinaryTree class
   - Define a method for each of the depth first traversals called preOrder, inOrder, and postOrder which returns an array of the values, ordered appropriately.
   - Write a breadth first traversal method which takes a Binary Tree as its unique input.
+  - Find_maximum_value: takes binary tree as its only input, return the maximum value stored in the tree.

 - Create a BinarySearchTree class
   - Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
   - Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.